fablabedp/fablabedp-wiki/workshop_microbit.md

 4. Technical overview of the microbit hardware.
 	> How is it different to Arduino?
 Raspberry Pi?
 	> What is MicroPython?
 What is the advantage over programming in Arduino?
-	> What is the REPL? https://python.microbit.org/v/2
+	> The Microbit Python editor.
+Also, what is the REPL? https://python.microbit.org/v/2
 	> Compare with Adafruit Circuit Playground: https://www.adafruit.com/product/3333, https://makecode.adafruit.com/ (CircuitPython instead of MicroPython)
 	> What is MakeCode?
 Blocks based visual programming tool for education, developed by microsoft and inspired by MIT Scratch and other similar tools.
 Began as Microsoft Programming Experience Toolkit (PXT). www.makecode.com
 	> Makecode can also be used with other hardware platforms: https://maker.makecode.com/